-17 Ways to Enjoy Thanksgiving Leftovers
+17 Ways To Enjoy Thanksgiving Leftovers

 Thanksgiving is over, your meal was amazing!
 They raved about your turkey and everyone loved your homemade cranberry sauce and stuffing.
 What happens next is an important part of how to save all that delicious leftover food from going to waste.
 Sure, everyone will want a late-night turkey sandwich or a plate of everything reheated the very next day, but two or three days of that same old meal loses its allure quickly.
 In the eyes of your family, your beloved turkey dinner slowly morphs into the dreaded Thanksgiving meal that will never end.